-In addition, under the 2018 RUP, upon a change of control, without regard to whether a participant's employment is terminated, all unvested awards granted under the plan will vest immediately and become distributable to the participants.
-In addition, under our 2021 LTIP, upon a change of control and without regard to whether a participant's employment is terminated, all outstanding, unvested phantom unit awards will vest immediately as if the three-year measurement period for each outstanding award concluded on the date the change of control occurred.
-Under the 2021 LTIP, an amount equal to the cash value of 150% of a participant's unvested phantom units under the respective LTIP, plus a sum equal to 150% of a participant's unvested LTIP units multiplied by an amount equal to the cumulative, per-Common Unit distribution from the beginning of an unvested award's three-year measurement period through the date on which a change of control occurred, would become payable to the participants.
+Under the RUP, upon a change of control, without regard to whether a participant's employment is terminated, all unvested awards granted under the plan will vest immediately and become distributable to the participants.
+Under the PEP, without regard to whether a participant's employment is terminated, all unvested phantom awards granted under the plan will vest immediately and the participants shall be paid amounts equal to the number of phantom units held by a particular participant multiplied by the average of the highest and lowest trading prices of our Common Units on the trading day immediately preceding the date on which the change of control occurred.
+In addition, under the LTIP, upon a change of control and without regard to whether a participant's employment is terminated, all outstanding, unvested phantom unit awards will vest immediately as if the three-year measurement period for each outstanding award concluded on the date the change of control occurred.
+Under the LTIP, an amount equal to the cash value of 150% of a participant's unvested phantom units under the respective outstanding LTIP award, plus a sum equal to 150% of a participant's three-year measurement period through the date on which a change of control occurred, would become payable to the participant.